 The in-game opportunity

-Experiential marketing represents the top of the funnel, creating memorable experiences in-game, while the consumer is highly engaged.
+Experiential marketing represents the top of the funnel, creating memorable experiences in-play, while the consumer is highly engaged.
 Seeing a whole football stadium taken over by your favorite sneaker brand, or billboards for crips within an adventure game, is certainly impactful.
-Uber followed that principle to reach young professionals in-game, later to be retargeted via traditional ads on other platforms.
+Uber followed that principle to reach young professionals in-play, later to be retargeted via traditional ads on other platforms.

 Traditional gaming is growing fast, branching out of hardcore games into more casual games, that attract a wider audience – the average gamer being a 32-year-old woman – but also pushing game publishers to find alternative ways to monetize without impacting their users.